raymonstah/raymonstah.github.io/content/posts/2021-01-14-experience-with-aws-sam/index.md

 ## CI

-There were Github Actions available, which made it pretty simple to set up SAM in the cloud and have it automatically build and deploy my lambdas when I push to the main repo.
+There's a Github Action available for AWS SAM, which made it pretty simple to set up SAM in the cloud and have it automatically build and deploy my lambdas when I push to the main repo.

 ## Summary